Supermagnum/piezo-balanced/README.md

 It's also safer to work with.
 Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.

+Some methods of mounting a piezoelectric disk can be found here: https://locusonus.org/wiki/index.php?page=Hydrophone.en

 Made with:
 http://www.kicad.org/